 - Assessments in Math Education: This course teaches the theory and practice of student assessments.
 Course topics often include the types of assessments that can be used in a math classroom; local, national, and international assessment tools; the relationship between student assessments and student achievement; the role that assessments play in a teacher's growth; formal and informal assessment tests that can be administered; and how the data obtained from assessment tests can be used to affect student outcomes.
 Students in this course can also learn about the software used to calculate and report assessment test results.
 Students can gain hands-on experience with the course material by designing an assessment test based on a specific school's objectives or creating case studies that show how teachers can use assessment tests to improve their own classroom skills.

 - The History of Mathematics: In order to get a holistic view of the mathematics field, this course teaches students mathematical theories throughout the ages.
 Course topics typically include the development of mathematics, accomplishments that noted mathematicians have made in the field, and seminal mathematical theories.
-In addition, students will learn concepts applicable to specific areas of mathematics, including calculus, trigonometry, geometry, and algebra.
+In addition, students can expect to learn concepts applicable to specific areas of mathematics, including calculus, trigonometry, geometry, and algebra.
 Students in this course may be required to teach a hypothetical mathematics class based on a specific mathematical theory, develop the curriculum for a math course, or create a timeline illustrating historical milestones in the mathematics field.

 - Research in Mathematics Teaching: This class gives students an overview of the research that has been done in the mathematics education field.
 Students may be required to read and analyze seminal research conducted in the field, as well as evaluate and interpret that research based on state and federal education practices.
 Additionally, students may learn the methodologies used to conduct research and the impact that mathematics education research has on student outcomes.
 This class may require students to create a curriculum for a hypothetical math class based on a specific research principle taught in the course, participate in a mathematics teaching research project, or construct case studies that analyze the methodologies used in published research papers from various professional journals.